jrXXX/akros-marketplace-infrastructure/README.md

-# Installing and Running Infrastructure
+# Installing and Running the Infrastructure

-## Database only : docker-compose_database_only.yml
+## Database only

-- This command runs a preconfigured PostgreSQL database.
-- This is primary used for backend developers using a database to test there Rest-Service.

-###Database Configuration
-- **user** : am
-- **passsword** : am
-- **database_name** : am
-- **host** : localhost
-- **port** : 5432

-###PostgreSQL Data Files / Reinitialize Database

-The data files are stored in sub directory ./pg_data.
-This directory is once created on first run and installs the required tables, views and initializes the data.
+For Java-Backend-Developers start only the PostGreSQL database to develop the Rest Services.

+Use 'database_only' folder configuration.

+## Rest-Services

-To rebuild the database, shut the database down and delete the ./pg_data directory.
-On next start the database will be reinitialized again.
+For Frontend-Developers start the the PostGreSQL database and the Rest Services to develop the frontend functionality.

-###Start/Stop
-- **start**: docker-compose -f docker-compose_database_only.yml up
-- **stop**: docker-compose -f docker-compose_database_only.yml down

-## Rest-Services : docker-compose_rest_service_end_points_and_database.yml

-- This command runs the preconfigured PostgreSQL database described in previous section.
-- This is primary used for frontend developers testing frontend to Rest-Service-End-Point communication.
+Use 'restservice' folder configuration.

 ###Rest-Service-End-Point Configuration
 - **host** : localhost